haproxytech/dataplaneapi/README.md

-      --validate-cmd=                                 Executes a custom command to perform the HAProxy configuration check --disable-inotify                               Disables inotify watcher watcher for the configuration file --pid-file=                                     Path to file that will dataplaneapi use to write its pid
+      --validate-cmd=                                 Executes a custom command to perform the HAProxy configuration check --disable-inotify                               Disables inotify watcher watcher for the configuration file --pid-file=                                     Path to file that will dataplaneapi use to write its pid --debug-socket-path=                            Unix socket path for the debugging command socket Logging options:

-Logging options:
       --log-to=[stdout|file|syslog]                   Log target, can be stdout, file, or syslog (default: stdout) --log-file=                                     Location of the log file (default: /var/log/dataplaneapi/dataplaneapi.log)